circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Name: registration Wizard Preparation
 - Script code: paste the contents of WebService_PrepareRegistrationWizard.groovy.

+3. Type: Load custom field values
+- Name: contribution scales
+- Run with all permissions: No
+- Script code that returns the possible values when either creating or editing an entity: paste the contents of ../loadCustomFieldValues_ContributionScales.groovy.

 # Profile fields

 Change the existing 'Aankoop saldo' profile field: